42CrMo4/InvLabel/README.md

 You only need to do this at the frist time to sept up the Printer. run the following command to find the USB Printer.

-Please make sure the needed backend of brother_ql is istalled according to the documentation https://github.com/pklaus/brother_ql#backends
+:bangbang: Please make sure the needed backend of brother_ql is istalled according to the documentation https://github.com/pklaus/brother_ql#backends

 ```bash
 brother_ql -b pyusb discover